danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 correspond to an existing file.
 It is also an error (terminating the runtime) if the indicated `path` failed to be loadable.

-#### `intraReadUtf8(loader, path) <> string`
+#### `intraRead(loader, path, type) <> string`

-This reads an intra-module file, interpreting it as UTF-8 encoded text. `path` is expected to be a string identifying a relative file path within the module's file hierarchy.
+This reads an intra-module file, interpreting it as the given `type` (a string type name). `path` is expected to be a string identifying a relative file path within the module's file hierarchy.

-It is an error (terminating the runtime) if the indicated `path` does not exist as a file.
+It is an error (terminating the runtime) if the indicated `path` does not exist as a file, or if the given `type` is not recognized.

+Recognized types include:

+* `utf8` &mdash; Treat the file as UTF-8 encoded text, returning a string.

 #### `intraType(loader, path) <> string | void`